FixelAlgorithmsTeam/fixel/_posts/2019-10-17-comment-system.md

 hidden: false
 ---
 ![Commento - A Fast Privacy Focused Commenting Platform][001]{: width="150" height="150"}
+{% if layout.type != "post" %}
+Well, so far the only way to interact with was using Email.
+No more, we have integrated a new commenting system into our blog.
+{% endif %}

 # New Comments System on Blog Posts - Commento

 Well, so far the only way to interact with was using Email.
-No more, we have integrated new commenting system into our blog.
+No more, we have integrated a new commenting system into our blog.

 Since we, at [Fixel Algorithms][099] find privacy to be really important we integrated the [Commento Commenting System - A Fast Privacy Focused Commenting Platform][002].